frankshearar/Home/Package-Sources-Diagnostics.md

   * Server is slow: Package has a large number of versions (1000+ CI feeds).
 Server implementation is not optimal for large version set
   * FileShare is not efficient
   * vNext (Requires proxy rules): Semantic understanding of what packages are being downloaded per source
+  * Duplicate URLs and equivalent URLs
+  * Server URL points to an invalid server - the endpoint is not a server
+  * when a misbheaving source is an intermittent issue that resolves itself

 ### Priority of experiences
   * VS